503Dev/mapache3d/docs/contributing.rst

 you can also automatically run those locally before every commit you make with `pre-commit <https://pre-commit.com/>`_.
 See pre-commit's `installation instructions
 <https://pre-commit.com/#installation>`_ for more information.
 Once you have
-``pre-commit`` installed, setup the mariner hook by running this from your local repository::
+``pre-commit`` installed, setup the mapache hook by running this from your local repository::

    $ pre-commit install

-Once the pre-commit hook is installed, any commits to your local mariner repository will automatically run all backend and frontend checks that would be run on the GitHub Action.
+Once the pre-commit hook is installed, any commits to your local mapache repository will automatically run all backend and frontend checks that would be run on the GitHub Action.